mainfraame/prisma-generator-nestjs-swagger/README.md

 - Update

 It includes an extended ValidationPipe serializer that will transform the DTO to match the expected prisma query object.
-It includes support for filtering and ordering.
+It includes support for pagination (skip/take or cursor), filtering and ordering.

 ### Getting Started